jetbrains-academy/kotlin-onboarding-collections/duckShopServer/DuckShopServerSetDefinition/task.md

 In Kotlin, the `emptySet` implementation is an object under the hood.
 The main reason such a function exists is to save allocations (creating and deleting new variables).
-Since `emptySet` returns the same _singleton_ instance every time it is called, one can use it in allocation freely.
+Since `emptySet` returns the same _singleton_ instance every time it is called, one can use it in an allocation-free manner.
 It allows your Kotlin program to work in a more efficient way.
 </div>

 ```kotlin